When it’s Time to Consider Pet Euthanasia at Home

 Grief is a normal response to the loss of a pet.
 So don’t bottle it up inside but express your grief so as to attempt to overcome it.
 The fact that we feel such sorrow is a testament to how great our pets really are and the bond we shared with them.
 We have to remember the reasons why we are so attached to them.
 All their unique features.
 The good times.
 The fond memories when they did something silly or made us laugh.

 Find a place for them in your household where you can continue to remember them.
 You may wish to place their ashes and a photo of them on the mantle along with a candle and a paw print.
 Focus on the positive part of owning a pet and don’t let this temporary loss from preventing you from opening your heart and your home up to another in the distant future.
 They bring us so much joy, which is why we develop such a strong attachment to them.

 How to Make the Loss of a Pet Easier

-Some positive things you can do to help the healing process include:
+Some positive things you can do to help the healing process and to commemorate your pet’s life include:

 - take photographs with your pet before the euthanasia where possible

 - have a painting done of your pet to hang on the wall

 - give your pet a treat they don’t normally have on the day of their euthanasia

 - we can save a lock of your pets hair as a keepsake